MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Abstract

 \section{Abstract}

 As robots become more integrated in society, their ability to coordinate with other robots and humans on multi-modal tasks (those with multiple valid solutions) is crucial.
-We propose to learn such behaviors from expert demonstrations via imitation learning (IL).
-However, when expert demonstrations are multi-modal, standard IL approaches can struggle to capture the diverse strategies, hindering effective coordination.
-Diffusion models are known to be effective at handling complex multi-modal trajectory distributions in single-agent systems.
-Diffusion models have also excelled in multi-agent scenarios where multi-modality is more common and crucial to learning coordinated behaviors.
-Typically, diffusion-based approaches require a centralized planner or explicit communication among agents, but this assumption can fail in real-world scenarios where robots must operate independently or with agents like humans that they cannot directly communicate with.
-Therefore, we propose MIMIC-D, a Centralized Training, Decentralized Execution (CTDE) paradigm for multi-modal multi-agent imitation learning using diffusion policies.
-Agents are trained jointly with full information, but execute policies using only local information to achieve implicit coordination.
-We demonstrate in both simulation and hardware experiments that our method recovers multi-modal coordination behavior among agents in a variety of tasks and environments, while improving upon state-of-the-art baselines.
+Such behaviors can be learned from expert demonstrations via imitation learning (IL), but when expert demonstrations are multi-modal, standard IL approaches usually average across modes or collapse to a single mode, preventing effective coordination.
+Being inspired by diffusion models’ ability to capture complex multi-modal trajectory distributions in single-agent settings, we develop a diffusion-based framework for coordinated multi-modal behavior in multi-agent systems.
+However, existing multi-agent diffusion approaches typically require a centralized planner or explicit communication among agents.
+This assumption can fail in real-world scenarios where robots must operate independently or with agents like humans that they cannot directly communicate with.
+Therefore, we propose MIMIC-D, a \maulik{joint} training with decentralized execution paradigm for multi-modal multi-agent IL via diffusion.
+We jointly train all agents' policies with \maulik{only local information} to achieve implicit coordination.
+In simulation and hardware experiments, our method exhibits robust multi-modal coordination behavior in various tasks and environments, improving upon state-of-the-art baselines.